albertkagande/albertkagande/README.md

 - 👋 Hi, I’m @albertkagande
 - 👀 I’m interested in building Mobile and Web Applications
 - 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on Flutter Projects
+- 💞️ I’m looking to collaborate on Web and Mobile Projects
 - 📫 How to reach me: kagandea@outlook.com

 <!---